lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 <span class="warning">FIXME</span>

 An action may have a data type, in which case, a variant of the `schedule()` function can be used to specify a **payload**, a data value that is carried from where the `schedule()` function is called to the reaction that is triggered by the action.
-See [Actions With Values](/docs/handbook/rust-reactors#actions-with-values) in the Rust Reactors documentation.
+See the [Target Language Reference](/docs/handbook/target-language-reference).

 </div>